-“The idea is to have innovative solutions that people can implement into their specific ecosystem into their particular areas of study,” said Alan Arkatov, the founding director of USC’s center EDGE and leader in Education (Re)Open.
+“The idea is to have innovative solutions that people can implement into their specific ecosystem into their particular areas of study,” said Alan Arkatov, the founding director of USC’s center EDGE and leader at The Education (Re)Open.

-Education (Re)Open is an opportunity to strengthen communities and enhance well being with the return to online learning, Arkatov said.
+The Education (Re)Open is an opportunity to strengthen communities and enhance well being with the return to classrooms, in addition to online learning, Arkatov said.
 The program is particularly looking for solutions to enhance the Los Angeles community, particularly within K-12 schools.
-Over the course of 10 weeks, Education (Re)Open is inviting and showcasing solutions from everyone navigating the challenges facing school communities during the pandemic.
+Over the course of 10 weeks, The Education (Re)Open is inviting and showcasing solutions from everyone navigating the challenges facing school communities during the pandemic.

 Not only is the competition largely focused on providing a platform for solutions, but it also looks to implement the submitted ideas.

 “We are at the epicenter of the imagination economy here in [Los Angeles],” Arkatov said.
 “We’ve got all this talent, and we’re not leveraging it for education, so that’s our mission on this thing — to engage as many folks with innovative solutions, and then put them into action.”